ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

   * `other`: install agent from pre-existing or other repo
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)
+* `zabbix_repo_scl_rhel`: A list with Yum repository configuration which is primarely used for RHEL installations to provide the `centos-release-scl` package.

 * `zabbix_web_package_state`: Default: `present`.
 Can be overridden to `latest` to update packages when needed.
 * `zabbix_web_centos_release`: Default: `True`.
 When the `centos-release-scl` repository needs to be enabled.
 This is required when using Zabbix 5.0 due to installation of a recent version of `PHP`.